QuackSnack/QuackSnackFront/README.md

 This setup was made on a Debian 11 distro, using the Windows 11 WSL.
 The project is placed in `/home/user/dev/FoodDistributionFront`.

+To facilitate the setup and project management, a shell is proposed [here](https://github.com/GregoryHue/FoodDistributionShell).

 ## Dependencies